 It depends on the keynote speaker.
 Some people are painful to listen to for only five minutes, while others can captivate a crowd for hours on end.
 Ask the speakers how much time they need or hire motivational speakers who can cater the content to the allotted time slot.

 It depends on the topic.
 Any guest speaker would be hard pressed to deliver "1,000 Ways to Audit Your Business Unit" in only 15 minutes.
 However, a short motivational speech may be just what people need for a quick twenty minute energy booster.
 Does the topic warrant a full 90 minutes?

 It depends on your schedule.
 Most meeting planners design schedules and the specific speaking time slots first and than fill in the content and various speakers.
 I think it's a better approach to ask the speaker how much time they need first and build your schedule around that.
 Most guest speakers will know the ideal length for their speech.

 When I was a female motivational speaker for a safety conference recently, the other keynote speaker ended 20 minutes early because he wasn't able to fill his time.
-It is better he end the speech early and give people time to network and visit with vendors than waste peoples time with irrelevent content.
+It's better he ended the speech early and gave people time to network and visit with vendors than waste people's time with irrelevant content.